What does this funding get me?

 • Capacity building: noncompetitive, fixed amount $75,000, duration 1 year

-The 11 grantmakers will design competitive application and submission processes, award environmental justice subgrants, implement a tracking and reporting system, and provide resources and support to communities, all in collaboration with EPA’s Office of Environmental Justice and External Civil Rights.
+RTI and the other grantmakers will also implement a tracking and reporting system and provide resources and support to communities, all in collaboration with EPA’s Office of Environmental Justice and External Civil Rights.

 Am I eligible?